mggg/VRA_ensembles/README.md

 ### Data and Input Files ###

 All input files are in this code repository, except for 3 files that were too large to store here.
 They are the Texas VTD shapefile (with electoral data attached) and two files that have precinct-level EI data.
-They can be downloaded (and added to you *TX/* folder) [HERE](https://www.dropbox.com/sh/k78n2hyixmv9xdg/AABmZG5ntMbXtX1VKThR7_t8a?dl=0).
+They can be downloaded (and added to your *TX/* folder) [HERE](https://www.dropbox.com/sh/k78n2hyixmv9xdg/AABmZG5ntMbXtX1VKThR7_t8a?dl=0).

 * ***Candidate_Race_Party***: This file has every statewide candidate in each race used in the model.
 It also has their race and party affiliation.
 * ***TX_columns***: Full column names for electoral data used in the shapefile.
 This file is needed because shapefiles have a 10 character limit.